SameC137/Twitter-Data-Analysis/README.md

 # Twitter-Data-Analysis

+### Folder Structure
+    clean_tweets_dataframe-contains the program for cleaning the dataframe retrieved from the twitter data through extract dataframe extract_dataframe-contains code for extracting the dataframe from the json file .travis.yml- contains configuration for travis CI
+    requirements.txt-contains required libraries for running scripts
+    data-folder containing data files
+        covid19.json-contains the twitter data in a json format test-folder containing test
+        test_clean_daragram-contains test cases to test cleaning the dataframe test_extract_dataframe-contains test cases to test the extraction of the dataframe

 ### So here are the bare minimum requirement for completing this task

 1. Fork repository to your github account